 For questions or concerns, you may contact Dr. Akin at firstname.lastname@example.org or 251-968-9873.

-Work Session Meetings will be held the first Thursday of every month at the Central Office Location at 4 p.m.
+Work Session Meetings will be held the first Thursday of every month at the Gulf Shores High School Library at 4 p.m.
 The purpose of these work sessions is to review and prioritize projects and goals for the Board.
 These meetings are open to the public.

 Regular School Board Meetings are held the second Thursday of every month at City Hall at 5 p.m.
 These meetings are open to the public.